Do I Need A Daily Protein Shake?

 Most shakes will likely use an artificial sweetener but some do have quite a bit of added sugar so keep an eye out for that on the label.

-Based on nutrition facts, calories, and flavor, my top four favorites are Fairlife Core Power, Ensure Max Protein (love the cafe mocha flavor!), Vade dissolvable packs, and Premier Protein.
+Based on nutrition facts, calories, and flavor, my top four favorites are Fairlife Core Power, Just Ingredients, Ensure Max Protein (love the cafe mocha flavor!), and 1st Phorm.
 I think these products have the best flavor for the lowest calories and they are relatively easy to find and affordable.

 Before grabbing a protein shake, I would first recommend getting your protein through foods you eat for a more natural approach to nourishing your body.
 However, if you have dietary restrictions that make this difficult or increased protein needs, protein shakes can be extremely helpful!